tamasszadvari/Plugin.ImageCropper/README.md

 # Plugin.ImageCropper
 Crop Photos Plugin for Xamarin.

-I'm not maintaining this project, so I would aprreciate any help and pull request.
+_I'm not maintaining this project, so I would appreciate any help and pull request._

 ## Support Platforms
 * iOS 8+